-You get a KM212 microphone, a large diaphragm mic that is great for capturing low-frequency instruments like your kick drum.
+You get a KM212 microphone, a large diaphragm mic that is great for capturing low-frequency instruments like your kick drums.
 The transient response is good, and it has a wide frequency range.
-It delivers a clear and articulate bass sound.
+It delivers a clear and articulate bass drum sound.

 You get three TM211s, which are dynamic mics that are great for use with your toms.